A quick look at Today in History, check out some Celebrity Birthdays, and find out what Days of the Year to celebrate.

 1931 – B&O Railroad began service with the first passenger train to have air conditioning throughout.
 The run was between New York, NY and Washington, DC.

 1935 – The Cincinnati Reds played the Philadelphia Phillies in the first major league baseball game at night.
-The switch for the floodlights was thrown by President Franklin Roosevelt.
+Over 20,000 fans watched as the switch for the floodlights was thrown by President Franklin Roosevelt.

 1950 – Nate “Sweetwater” Clifton of The Harlem Globetrotters became the first African American player in the NBA when the New York Knicks purchase his contract.